jannishuebl/orchparty/README.md

 ## DSL spec

 So let us start an example!
-Let us implement a beautiful app called [app_perf](https://github.com/randy-girard/app_perf) with orchparty.
-This App is the opensource replacement for New Relic!
+Let us implement a configuration for a beautiful app called [app_perf](https://github.com/randy-girard/app_perf) with orchparty.
+This App is an opensource replacement for [New Relic](https://newrelic.com/)!

 ### Applications